The Divorce Process in Texas

 Most mediations last a day, but some may take several days.
 It depends on the issues and the people involved.
 Both parties and their attorneys are present, but usually in separate rooms.
 The mediator goes back and forth between the rooms to try to bring them together and settle as many issues as possible.
 For a deeper discussion on mediation, please see the mediation practice area.

 If all efforts at settling have failed (assuming they’ve been attempted), then your divorce case will go to court.
 Texas is one of only two states which allow a jury to decide some issues, like custody, domicile restrictions, and characterization of property.
 Jury trials are rare.
 There are somewhere between 100 and 150 jury trials each year for family law issues in the state of Texas.
 The rest of the trials are before the bench (the Judge decides all of the issues).
 They begin with an opening statement and end with a closing statement, with the middle being filled with evidence, exhibits, objections and rulings.
 Once it’s over, the Judge will give you a rendition and your case has been decided.

 Divorces can be complex.
 We know they are stressful.
 One of the best ways to reduce that stress is to hire an attorney you have confidence in.
-It’s hard enough to go through he process without worrying about whether your lawyer knows what he’s doing.
+It’s hard enough to go through the process without…. worrying about whether your lawyer knows what he’s doing.
 Contact experienced Texas family law attorney, Jeff Anderson.
-We have offices conveniently located in Dallas, Plano, and Frisco, Texas to better serve you.
+We have offices conveniently located in Dallas, Frisco, San Antonio and Fort Worth Texas to better serve you.